MyNameIsTakenOMG/azure-ai-solution-engineer/README-REVIEW.md

  - using CMK, then azure key vault is needed, also query time will increase, and cmk will increase index size by encrypting data(twice).
  - norifying users that their data is being processed will help meet transparency.
  - by default audio stream format is WAV, so for mp3 format, we need to pass compressed audio format, which is `AudioStreamFormat.GetCompressedFormat.` for `speechRecognizer`
- - when provisioning QnA maker, a storage account will be created as well as cognitive search resource automatically
+ - when provisioning QnA maker, an app service will be created as well as cognitive search resource automatically
  - for collaborating with other people for language understanding resource, we use IAM for authoring resources in the azure portal.
  - a simple fix to most throttling issues to throw more resources at the search service(more replicas, or partitions)
  - speech-to-text also detect the incoming language